Your Guide To Doctors, Health Information, and Better Health!

 The Single Biggest Nutrition Mistake My Patients Make on GLP-1’s

-These medications are extremely effective at reducing appetite and accelerating weight loss.
+These medications are extremely effective.
 Patients eat less, lose weight quickly, and see encouraging changes on the scale.
+I watch them light up at every weigh-in.

 But the scale does not tell the whole story.

-A significant portion of that weight loss can come from muscle, not fat, if proper nutrition and resistance training are not in place.
+A significant portion of that weight loss can come from muscle, not fat, if you are not deliberate about your nutrition and exercise.
+And that is a problem most patients do not see coming.

 Why Muscle Loss Happens on GLP-1 Medications